google/iosched/doc/BUILDING.md

     Console (create API keys, etc).
 These additional steps required to set up, are outlined in the [Server side setup] section in this document.

-> __NOTE II__: Building the project as-is requires the Android Wear SDK, which
+> __NOTE II__: If you NOT wish to build with Android Wear support, further
-    you can download from http://developer.android.com/wear/.
-If you NOT wish to build with Android Wear support, further details can be found in the [Building without Android Wear] section in this document.
+    details can be found in the [Building without Android Wear] section in this document.

 <hr>

-## Build the app
+## Building the app

 1. Install the following software:
        - Android SDK: